Institute for Applied Cancer Science

 Drug targeting tumor metabolism enters clinical trial

 MD Anderson’s Institute for Applied Cancer Science (IACS) initiated the first clinical study of a novel drug designed to starve cancer cells, IACS-10759.
-The study will enroll patients with acute myeloid leukemia (AML) and is supported by a $3.5 million investment from The Leukemia & Lymphoma Society (LLS) Therapy Acceleration Program®.
-Recent approval from the U.S. Food and Drug Administration to begin clinical studies was based on compelling activity upon IACS-10759 treatment in multiple preclinical models of AML.
+The study is enrolling patients with acute myeloid leukemia (AML) and is supported by a $3.5 million investment from The Leukemia & Lymphoma Society (LLS) Therapy Acceleration Program®.
+Approval from the U.S. Food and Drug Administration to begin clinical studies was based on compelling activity upon IACS-10759 treatment in multiple preclinical models of AML.

 New bench-to-bedside cancer drug development partnership

 MD Anderson and BridgeBio Pharma announce launch of Navire Pharma

 Navire Pharma is aimed at developing novel small-molecule inhibitors of a tyrosine-protein phosphatase called SHP2 (also known as PTPN11) for genetically-driven and treatment-resistant cancer.
 The company is based around novel compounds discovered and developed by the cross-functional drug discovery team within IACS led by Philip Jones, Ph.D., executive director and head of drug discovery at IACS.
 The IACS and TRACTION platforms will continue to provide drug development and translational research as the Navire programs advance towards clinical testing.

 Established in November 2011, IACS has been operational since January 2012.
 Since then, the Institute has built a state-of-the-art laboratory from the ground up, recruited a staff of talented scientists with proven track records in drug discovery and development, and developed a portfolio of projects that are being driven aggressively toward the clinic.